Colloids and nanoparticles

 The process by which discrete particles diffusing in a liquid (typically water) transform into a solid layer starts with the water evaporating and bringing the particles closer together.
 We have recently shown how concentration gradients in a drying colloid layer can cause mixtures of particles to separate out into layers – using both experiments and computer simulations.
 This new discovery paves the way to design surfaces with targeted properties.

-This research activity is led by Professor Joe Keddie, with modelling work by Dr Richard Sear and Dr James Adams, and nanomaterial expertise input from Dr Izabela Jurewicz.
+This research activity is led by Professor Joe Keddie, with modelling work by Dr Richard Sear, and nanomaterial expertise input from Dr Izabela Jurewicz.
 Our work is interdisciplinary, and we frequently collaborate with chemists, biologists, engineers, and industrialists.

 Our research is held in high esteem by industry, as is indicated by the amount of external funding we receive.
 In recent years, we have had PhD/EngD students and researchers supported by:

 We have a broad network of academic and industrial collaborators from participation in several EU consortia.